jvm-graphics-labs/Vulkan/README.md

 # Vulkan Kotlin examples and demos

-A comprehensive collection of open source Kotlin examples for [Vulkan®](https://www.khronos.org/vulkan/), the new graphics and compute API from Khronos, based on the excellent examples of [SaschaWillems](https://github.com/SaschaWillems/Vulkan)
+A comprehensive collection of open source Kotlin examples for [Vulkan®](https://www.khronos.org/vulkan/), the new graphics and compute API from Khronos, based on the excellent examples of [Sascha Willems](https://github.com/SaschaWillems/Vulkan)

 Enhancements: